-- 414 5.15 Communication with critical care should occur at the earliest possible time (preoperative 415 clinic letter) to enhance the appropriate allocation of beds. - 5.16 Standardisation of the handover process can improve patient care by ensuring information completeness, accuracy and efficiency.^{44,45} The use of perioperative care bundles should be considered.42 - 5.17 The 24/7 acute pain service should be available for neurosurgical patients and staff should be trained to address the specific needs of neurosurgical patients such as those with impaired communication.46 - 422 5.18 Pain is a useful outcome measure for audit.^{47,48}The utility of specific local and regional 423 techniques for neurosurgical patients is established and pain teams should be aware of 424 these.^{46,49} - 425 5.19 Postoperative cognitive deficit (POCD) and delirium in patients can be masked by a patient's 426 neurological condition.
-Identifying the potential causes for perioperative POCD and 427 surveillance for delirium should be a part of the entire perioperative patient journey by all staff 428 and the condition managed appropriately by the MDT.^{8,49,50,51}
+- 5.16 Standardisation of the handover process can improve patient care by ensuring information completeness, accuracy and efficiency.
+The use of perioperative care bundles should be considered. - 5.17 The 24/7 acute pain service should be available for neurosurgical patients and staff should be trained to address the specific needs of neurosurgical patients, such as those with impaired communication.

+- 5.18 Pain is a useful outcome measure for audit.
+The utility of specific local and regional techniques for neurosurgical patients is established and pain teams should be aware of these techniques. - 5.19 Postoperative cognitive deficit (POCD) and delirium can be masked by a patient's neurological condition.
+Identifying the potential causes for POCD and surveillance for delirium should be a part of the entire perioperative patient journey for all staff and the condition should be managed appropriately by the multidisciplinary team.

-429 6 Financial considerations
+6 Financial considerations